-Wabash College’s global health minor examines the history of public health, the burdens of disease, and evaluates health in local and international contexts.
-Students will be challenged to understand the societal burden of disease, acquire the basic tools to evaluate health in communities, consider health in the context of human rights, and assess the influence of culture on human health.
-The minor is an interdivisional global health program that brings together courses addressing the economic, social, biological, and ethical issues surrounding the health of communities, particularly those in low-resource regions.
-The minor is designed to engage students interested in careers in global health, such as medicine, policy, economics, and other social sciences.
-Check out the specific courses in global health in our curriculum.
+The mission of the Global Health Minor is to educate Wabash students in global health from a liberal arts perspective.
+Students will be challenged to understand the burden of disease in society, examine the history of public health, acquire the basic tools to evaluate health in communities, consider health in the context of human rights, and assess the influence of culture on human health.
+The minor is an interdivisional program that brings together courses addressing the economic, social, biological, and ethical issues surrounding the health of communities, particularly those in low-resource regions.
+The minor is designed to engage students interested in medicine, policy, economics and other social sciences, humanities and culture.